10 Test Review Games and Strategies for Chemistry Teachers

 Jeopardy Review Game

-Using Jeopardy as a test review game is an age old teacher strategy, but here you have a tiny added twist – you have Eggspert buzzers so that there is a time component.
+Using Jeopardy as a test review game is an age old teacher strategy, but here you have a tiny added twist.
+You use Eggspert buzzers so that there is a time component.
 There is nothing worse than having the students scream “Me, me, me!” when playing these types of games.
-The Eggspert buzzers will let you know who buzzed in first, it will time the students so they don’t have unlimited time to answer the question, and you can also randomly select students using the white egg/teacher buzzer.
+The Eggspert buzzers will let you know who buzzed in first.
+It will time the students so they don’t have unlimited time to answer the question.
+Plus you can also randomly select students using the white egg/teacher buzzer.
 I love using the Jeopardy Review Game!
 It is perfect for open ended standardized testing practice.
-I have even been known to use it to randomly select groups (since I conveniently have six groups of four in my classes) without even adding in the Jeopardy aspect.

 how to use eggspert in the classroom for test review